bartoszlenar/Validot/docs/DOCUMENTATION.md

 var validator = Validator.Factory.Create(specification);

-validator.Validate(0).ToString().ShouldResultToStringHaveLines(
-    ToStringContentType.Messages,
+validator.Validate(0).ToString();
-    "Year 0 is invalid",
+// Year 0 is invalid
-    "Year 0 didn't exist",
+// Year 0 didn't exist
-    "Please change to 1 B.C. or 1 A.D."
+// Please change to 1 B.C. or 1 A.D.
-);
 ```

 - `WithExtraMessage` acts very similar to [WithMessage](#withmessage), with one important difference; in case of error it appends message to the [error output](#error-output) of the related scope, instead of overwriting it (as [WithMessage](#withmessage) would do).